 As I write this now, I’m beaming from ear to ear.
-I’ve just completed an epic six-month jaunt through Asia and Oceania and, despite a few hiccups, my brain is overloaded with the wonderful memories the world has thrown my way.
+I’ve just completed an epic six-month jaunt through Asia and Oceania and my brain is overloaded with the wonderful memories the world has thrown my way.
 Last week, I attempted to process some of them.

 “What were your top five moments from the entire trip?”